Jojo-Force/do-work/README.md

 # do-work

-do-work is a psychology quiz app
+do-work is a psychology quiz app, simple on https://jojo-force.github.io/

 ## Install Package